+- Employee conduct policy

+- Probation policy

-- Equality and Diversity policy
+- Equality and diversity policy

 - Grievance policy

 - Disciplinary policy

 - Recruitment policy

 - Employment interview guide

 - Global pay and bonus policy

 - Bullying and harassment policy

 - Whistleblowing policy

 - Variable working guidance

-- Health and safety policy
+- · Health and safety policy

 - Maternity, paternity and adoption leave policy

 - Leave of absence policy

 CIPS has a dedicated HR team who are responsible for the protection of employees' rights and wellbeing.
-They ensure that CIPS not only meets the minimum legal requirements but exceeds them, with the result that CIPS has been externally audited against national standards and independently rated as one of the top 100 not for profit companies to work for in the UK.
+They ensure that CIPS not only meets the minimum legal requirements but exceeds them, with the result that CIPS has been externally audited against national standards and independently rated as one of the top 100 not for profit companies to work for in the UK as well as Investors in People Silver accreditation.

-- CIPS actively manages the demographics of its governing body and representative body to ensure that policy and strategy decisions are not unduly influenced by a particular group or point of view, but instead reflect the diversity of the global membership the institute represents - Out of a total of 14 trustees; 9 are men, 5 are women, 4 are non UK nationals - In order to ensure broad international representation and support ethnic diversity the seats in our elected Congress are allocated on a proportional representation basis by region.
-There are 6 regions: UK, Africa, Asia, Australasia, Europe and Middle East, the Americas - We have also introduced student representation from around the world to represent the views and interests of studying members - The majority of our UK staff are female; 3 of the senior management team of 7 are female - The majority of staff in our international officers are local nationals, with a wide ethnic diversity
+- CIPS actively manages the demographics of its governing body and representative body to ensure that policy and strategy decisions are not unduly influenced by a particular group or point of view, but instead reflect the diversity of the global membership the institute represents - Out of a total of 15 trustees; six are men, nine are women, and of these five are non UK nationals - In order to ensure broad international representation and support ethnic diversity the seats in our elected congress are allocated on a proportional representation basis by region.
+There are six regions: UK, Africa, Asia, Australasia, Europe and Middle East, the Americas - We also have student representation from around the world to represent the views and interests of studying members - The majority of our UK staff are female; four of the senior management team of seven are female - The majority of staff in our international officers are local nationals, with a wide ethnic diversity